Zavvy-Glitch/server-deployment-practice/README.md

 ### Usage
  - Note: If planning on forking and using on your local machine, please be sure to install express, jest, and supertest.
 These will be required in order for the application to run.
  - There is currently only one singularly supplied pathway.
 (GET route of '/hello')
- - This route may be tested on Heroku at the deployment link posted above for deployment just make sure to add hello afterthe backslash!
+ - This route may be tested on Heroku at the deployment link posted above for deployment just make sure to add hello after the backslash!
 You should get a return of HELLO!!!!!!!